About the Journal

 - To take action in case of suspected or detected incorrect authorship attribution.

-- To take action in case of suspected or detected misconduct following the COPE Best Practice Guidelines.
+- To take action in case of suspected or detected misconduct, following the COPE Best Practice Guidelines.

 III.
 Duties and responsibilities of the Reviewers:

-- To respect strictly the confidentiality of the manuscript during the review process.
+- To respect the confidentiality of the manuscript strictly during the review process.

-- To review carefully the quality of the paper and to suggest any improvements if needed.
+- To review the quality of the paper carefully and to suggest any improvements if needed.

 - To review the manuscript in a timely manner.

-- To inform the editors of any suspected or detected misconduct including disputed authorship, text recycling, plagiarism, self-plagiarism, redundant publication(s) etc.
+- To inform the editors of any suspected or detected misconduct, including disputed authorship, text recycling, plagiarism, self-plagiarism, redundant publication(s), etc.

 - To disclose any potential competing interests before agreeing to review a manuscript.